matthias-reis/carda-gatsby/content/articles/2025/02/an-evening-with-knives-end-of-time-en.md

 ![An Evening With Knives – "End of Time"](https://storage.googleapis.com/cardamonchai-media/2025-02-10/an-evening-with-knives-end-of-time-album-cover-soundsvegan-com-jpg-imagine-281818_8d573a_1500_1500/640.webp 'An Evening With Knives – "End of Time"')

-All in all, "End of Time" is the soundtrack to 2025's madness – powerful, unapologetic, and impossible to ignore.
+All in all, "End of Time" is the soundtrack to 2025's madness—powerful, unapologetic, and impossible to ignore.
 You need this in your collection if you're into music that leaves a mark.
 No excuses.

 "End of Time" will drop on March 1st, 2025, via Electric Spark Records (Vinyl) and Argonauta Records (CD).
 Eindhoven is getting a proper release party to celebrate, and in the meantime, you can already check out the first single, "Voices".
 Link's below—you know what to do.